scotty-c/puppet-golang/README.md

   }
 ```

-To install from the OS repos (yum ot apt)
+To install from the OS repos (yum or apt)

 ```puppet
 class {'golang':